Get to know the Department of Obstetrics and Gynecology

 Chair -- Carl V. Smith, M.D.
-The Distinguished Chris J. and Marie A. Olson Professor of Clinical Investigation in Obstetrics and Gynecology; Chief Academic Officer; Senior Associate Dean for Clinical Affairs; president, Olson Center for Women’s Health Advisory Committee
+The Distinguished Chris J. and Marie A. Olson Professor of Clinical Investigation in Obstetrics and Gynecology; Chief Academic Officer, Nebraska Medicine; Senior Associate Dean for Clinical Affairs; president, Olson Center for Women’s Health Advisory Committee

 Jennifer Griffin, M.D. – program director, residency